amgadelgamal/AIF-Gen/docs/quickstart.md

 #### LLM Judge with a Chat Completion Model

-We can use a seperate model to judge the chosen/rejected ranking quality.
+We can use a separate model to judge the chosen/rejected ranking quality.
 We'll assume we have `codellama/CodeLlama-7b-Instruct-hf` as our model, ready to serve on a local vLLM server.
 We can then issue:

 ```sh
 aif validate data/sample_data.json llm_judge_validation.json --validate-llm-judge --model codellama/CodeLlama-7b-Instruct-hf